 Make this cute beach themed wreath for seasonal use or as a bit of decor for a beach house.
-This is a guide about making a flip-flop beach wreath
+This is a page about making a flip-flop beach wreath

 Invite the beach right into your home with this summer wreath.
 Inspired by the colors of the ocean and beach-themed accents, this wreath is sure to make you dream of warm sunny days and long relaxed walks on the beach - an easy way to experience coastal living in the comfort of your own home.